JamieBort/CreateAUserdirectory/Progress.md

 See the assignment.md file for what the end product needs to look like.

 ## Status
+About to create a `host` branch to work on the first to-do item below.

 ~~About to create a `refactor` branch to work on the first to-do item below.~~ **Done**.